emirates visa policy

 Types of Visas

 The Policy of the United Arab Emirates ensures the variety of Visas they offer.
-You need to choose the correct type of Visa for ensuring the tenure and purpose of your visit or stay.
+You need to choose the correct type of Visa to ensure the tenure and purpose of your visit or stay.

 - Transit Visa: Also profoundly known as a Stopover Visa, consists of two slots, either 48 hours Emirates Transit Visa or a 96 hours Emirates Transit Visa.
 Considering the short duration of the Visa, its validity is also less as compared to the other Visas.

-- Visit Visa: There is a very thin line between a Visit Visa and a Tourist Visa.
-While a Tourist Visa can be only issued for the purpose of tourism, a Visit Visa is limited to only business meetings or any work-related seminars.
+- Visit Visa: A thin line exists between a Visit Visa and a Tourist Visa.
+While a Tourist Visa can only be issued for tourism, a Visit Visa is limited to business meetings or work-related seminars.
 A Visit Visa is of two types – a 30 days visa and a 90 days visa.

-- Tourist Visa: As we say, there is a very thin line between a Visit Visa and a Tourist Visa.
+- Tourist Visa: A thin line exists between a Visit Visa and a Tourist Visa.
 As a Visit Visa can be work-related, a Tourist Visa is purely based on leisure and enjoyment.
 A Tourist Visa is of three kinds, 14 days Emirates Visa, 30 days, and 90 days.

 - Business Visa: Emirates Business visa is for those who wish to obtain a long-term visa for themselves and their dependents.
-It intends to focus on an attractive environment for businesses and the United Arab Emirates economic growth.
-A business visa is followed by some benefits like one can enter the country for a tenure of six months with a multiple-entry visa.
+It intends to focus on an attractive environment for businesses and the United Arab Emirates' economic growth.
+Some benefits follow a business visa.
+One can enter the country for six months with a multiple-entry visa.

-- Residential Visa: A residential visa and work visa go hand in hand.
-As while you are working in the Emirates, you’ll need to have a residence too.
-All you have to do to complete the process of application for a residential visa is to get a clinical registration and apply for an Emirates ID.
+- Residential Visa: A residential visa and a work visa go hand in hand.
+While working in the Emirates, you’ll also need a residence.
+All you have to do to complete the process of applying for a residential visa is to get a clinical registration and apply for an Emirates ID.

-- Student Visa: With the trend of abroad studying, children usually opt to study in foreign countries.
-United Arab Emirates provides a Student Visa for those who are interested to study in UAE.
-Currently, a student visa is valid for a tenure of a year and can be renewed as required.
+- Student Visa: With the trend of studying abroad, children usually opt to study in foreign countries.
+United Arab Emirates provides a Student Visa for those interested in studying in UAE.
+A student visa is valid for a year's tenure and can be renewed as required.

 Visa Policy of Emirates

-- The Visa Policy of the Emirates ensures the Visa requirements for different nationalities who wish to travel to the UAE.
-This can differ in terms of the nationality of the traveller, their purpose of the visit, and the tenure the wish to spend in the United Arab Emirates.
+- The Visa Policy of the Emirates ensures the Visa requirements for nationalities wishing to travel to the UAE.
+This can differ regarding the traveller's nationality, the visit's purpose, and the tenure they wish to spend in the United Arab Emirates.

-- The members of the neighbouring GCC countries have freedom of movement across the UAE territory, except for the citizens of Qatar, who are as per the reports stated in the year 2017, are not allowed to enter unless they have are a family member of an already inhabited resident of the UAE.
+- The members of the neighbouring GCC countries have freedom of movement across the UAE territory, except for the citizens of Qatar, who are, as per the reports stated in the year 2017, not allowed to enter unless they are a family member of an already inhabited resident of the UAE.

-- All the travellers, travelling to the United Arab Emirates, are required to hold a passport that has validity left of a minimum of 6 months.
+- All travellers travelling to the United Arab Emirates must hold a valid passport of at least 6 months.

-- The GCC countries' citizens except for Qatar, need to only show their government ID to enter the country.
+- The GCC countries' citizens, except for Qatar, must only show their government ID to enter the country.

 Emirates Tourist Visa Policy